On Complexity Bounds and Confluence of Parallel Term Rewriting: Introduction

 Automated inference of complexity bounds for parallel computation has seen a surge of attention in recent years \cite{BaillotPiESOP21,BaillotPiCONCUR21,GallagherLOPSTR19,AlbertTOCL18,HoffmannESOP15,HoffmannICFP18}.
 While techniques and tools for a variety of computational models have been introduced, so far there does not seem to be any paper in this area for complexity of \emph{term rewriting} with parallel evaluation strategies.
 This paper addresses this gap in the literature.
 We consider term rewrite systems (TRSs) as \emph{intermediate representation} for programs with \emph{pattern-matching} operating on \emph{algebraic data types} like the one depicted in \autoref{lst:rustsize}.

-In this particular example, the recursive calls to \lstinline[language=Rust,style=colouredRust]{left.size()} and \lstinline[language=Rust,style=colouredRust]{right.size()} can be done in parallel.
-Building on previous work on parallel-innermost rewriting~\cite{parallelRewriting,innermostOrdering}, and first ideas about parallel complexity~\cite{wst16trs}, we propose a new notion of Parallel Dependency Tuples that captures such a behaviour, and methods to compute both upper and lower \emph{parallel complexity bounds}.
+In this particular example, the recursive calls \lstinline[language=caml]{size left} and \lstinline[language=caml]{size right} can be done in parallel.
+Building on previous work on parallel-innermost rewriting~\cite{parallelRewriting,innermostOrdering} and first ideas about parallel complexity~\cite{wst16trs}, we propose a new notion of Parallel Dependency Tuples that captures such a behaviour, and methods to compute both upper and lower \emph{parallel complexity bounds}.

 Bounds on parallel complexity can provide insights about the potentiality of parallelisation: if sequential and parallel complexity of a function (asymptotically) coincide, this information can be useful for a parallelising compiler to refrain from parallelising the evaluation of this function.
 Moreover, evaluation of TRSs (as a simple functional programming language) in massively parallel settings such as GPUs is currently a topic of active research \cite{gpu_trs,gpu_trs_journal}.
 In this context, a static analysis of parallel complexity can be helpful to determine whether to rewrite on a (fast, but not very parallel) CPU or on a (slower, but massively parallel) GPU.